-You may believe taking a higher dosage of melatonin will put you to sleep faster; however, that is not the case.
+You may believe that taking a higher dosage of melatonin will put you to sleep faster; however, that is not the case.
+A 2005 study found that the correct dose of melatonin is 30 milligrams, but most melatonin supplements contain ten times that amount.
 When too much of this hormone enters your bloodstream, it can counteract the benefits of the supplement and negatively impact your sleep-wake cycle.
-It can also result in headaches, nausea, and dizziness.3 Adults should never take more than 30 milligrams in 24 hours.
+It can also result in headaches, nausea, and dizziness.
+Adults should never take more than 30 milligrams in 24 hours.

 Just because it is a naturally-occurring hormone in our bodies doesn’t mean melatonin supplements are safe for everyone.
 It can have adverse side effects when taken with other hormone supplements and certain medications such as corticosteroids and blood pressure medication.